AstroNik/AstroNik/README.md

 <br />

-PS.
-My private repos contain private keys hence why they're not public (they're also for a school capstone project)
+I'm aware some of my repos contain private keys.
+It was for a group project.